 So why is this?

 Type 2 diabetes is a complex disorder characterized by having high blood sugar.
 This means we have become caught up in modern lifestyles that encourage far less exercise than previous generations AND a food supply that consists of cheap, affordable foods filled with lots of hidden sugars.
-It gets really challenging because it causes high blood sugar which can make you feel like you aren't getting enough food!
+It can be a very challenging disorder because it causes high blood sugar which can make you feel like you aren't getting enough food.

 high glycemic foods that cause high blood sugar are hidden as additives in